-The Trustees' obligations to purchase the Equipment Notes issued with respect to each Aircraft are subject to satisfaction of certain conditions at the time of financing, as set forth in the Note Purchase Agreement.
+The Trustees' obligations after the Issuance Date to purchase the Equipment Notes issued with respect to each Remaining Aircraft are subject to satisfaction of certain conditions at the time of financing, as set forth in the Note Purchase Agreement.
 See "Description of the Certificates-Obligation to Purchase Equipment Notes".
-Since the Aircraft are expected to be financed from time to time during the Delivery Period, no assurance can be given that all such conditions will be satisfied at the time of financing for each such Aircraft.
-Moreover, delivery of the Aircraft is subject to delays in the manufacturing process and to the Aircraft manufacturer's right to postpone deliveries under its agreement with United.
+Since the Remaining Aircraft are expected to be financed after the Issuance Date from time to time during the Delivery Period, no assurance can be given that all such conditions will be satisfied at the time of financing for each such Remaining Aircraft.
+Moreover, delivery of the Remaining Aircraft is subject to delays in the manufacturing process and to the Aircraft manufacturer's right to postpone deliveries under its agreement with United.
 See "Description of the Aircraft and Appraisals-Timing of Financing the Aircraft".